brandonbloom/fipp/README.md

 Like clojure.pprint, this pretty printer has a *linear runtime* and uses *bounded space*.
-However, unlike clojure.pprint, Fipp's implementation is functionally pure and its interface is powered by data not method calls.
+However, unlike clojure.pprint, Fipp's implementation is functionally pure and its interface is powered by data, not method calls.

 ## Usage